amallia/simd/README.md

 ## description

-A single-header C++11 (and onwards) library of SIMD vector types and operations for MMX, SSE, AVX, AVX2, AVX512, NEON, and other SIMD technologies implemented using GCC and Clang vector extensions.
+A single-header C++11 (and onwards) library of platform agnostic, value semantic SIMD vector types and operations for MMX, SSE, AVX, AVX2, AVX512, NEON, and other SIMD technologies implemented using GCC and Clang vector extensions.

 ## dependencies